Workers' Compensation: Employers

 The State of New Jersey requires all employers to carry workers’ compensation insurance.
 This insurance protects both parties, but fraudulent claims can still drive up premiums and impact future claims, even ones filed in good faith.
 Frivolous lawsuits, on the other hand, can pose a grave risk to your financial stability and professional reputation.

 Aggressively handling these situations is the best protection you can have.
 At Mindas and Morris, we’re highly qualified to represent your needs.
-Our attorneys are seasoned litigators, with Patrick Mindas having been certified by the Supreme Court of New Jersey as a Workers’ Compensation Trial Attorney.
+Our attorneys are seasoned litigators, with Patrick Mindas and Brendan Morris having been certified by the Supreme Court of New Jersey as Workers’ Compensation Trial Attorneys.

 The best defense